How to Lose Weight Naturally

-Start the day with a protein shake for breakfast, a salad or soup for lunch, nuts and fruit as a snack and meat (or alternative protein) and veggies for dinner with a low GI carbohydrate such as brown rice or sweet potato.
+Start the day with a protein shake for breakfast and a salad or soup for lunch with meat or legumes.
+Nuts and fruit as a snack and meat (or alternative protein) and veggies for dinner with a low GI carbohydrate such as brown rice or sweet potato.

 Introduce more movement into your day